Jōmon people: Genetics

 Full genome studies on multiple Jōmon remains revealed them to carry gene alleles associated with a higher alcohol tolerance, wet earwax, no derived variant of the EDAR gene, and that they likely frequently consumed fatty sea and land animals.
 They also carried alleles for medium to light skin, dark and fine/thin hair, and brown eyes.
 Some samples also displayed a higher risk of developing liver spots as a result of excessive sun exposure.
+Alleles associated with cold adaptation are also found in the Jōmon, which was not uncommon for other early East Eurasians like Hoabinhian, Andamanese etc.

 Genetic data further indicates that the Jōmon peoples were genetically predisposed for higher triglyceride and blood sugar levels, increasing the risk of obesity.
 At the same time, it gave them resistance to starvation.
 Modern Japanese share these alleles with the Jōmon period population, although at lower and variable frequency, in line with the inferred admixture among modern Japanese peoples.
 Watanabe et al. stated that the genetic predisposition for shorter stature among Japanese people often correlates with high Jōmon ancestry, with the opposite correlating with high continental East Asian ancestry.
 However, Yamamoto et al. (2024) stated that the association of Jōmon ancestry with the decrease of height is observable only if principal components are not accounted for in the test, indicating that this association can be confounded by population stratification.
 They also found indications for an influence on the Body mass index, including a higher risk of obesity among modern Japanese, but also higher frequency of "active functions in skeletal muscle cells" and "increased bone mineral density", which may have been related to the hunter-gatherer lifestyle of the Jōmon people.